idworkin/TurnerKernForaging/TurnerKern_scripts/TurnerKern_MixedModel.md

 ```

-Variance inflation factor across comparable models is much smaller for this set of measures.
+Variance inflation factor across comparable models is much smaller for this set of measures as compared to the estimates I generated based on the data in Turner et al.

 ## Comparing blups and raw line means between the data collected in the Turner/Kern labs and the Sokolowski lab